Skip to Content

 279-Sterling-Place-02

-Public School 9 Annex may have been built out of the necessity to relieve overcrowding at the school across the street, but the result is a Romanesque Revival building that would become a New York City landmark and entrant on the National Historic Registry.
-See full details here.
+Public School 9 Annex was built out of the necessity to relieve overcrowding at the school across the street.
+The result is a Romanesque Revival building that would become a New York City landmark and entrant on the National Historic Registry.
+More recently, the apartments inside are rich in historic details like skylights, exposed brick, and arched entryways.

 44 Cheever Place